Baelrin/Time_Math/README.md

 ## Getting Started

-To get started with TimeMathMaster, follow these steps:
+To get started with Time_Math_Master, follow these steps:

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.